5 Ways to Beat Student Loan Debt

 After college, recent graduates have to face finding a new job, a place to live and a way to reconcile their new salary with the realities of paying for basic living expenses.
-On top of that, 69% of recent graduates had student loan debt, according to the Project on Student Debt.
-Furthermore, the average amount of student loan debt per graduate is $30,100.
+On top of that, 60% of college graduates who borrow money to pay for school graduate with an average of $28,400 in debt., according to CollegeBoard’s Trends in Student Aid.

 It sounds pretty grim, but with a few changes to how you live in and out of school as well as some drive and motivation, you can pay those student loans off faster than you think.

 1. Live frugally in college and/or graduate school.